 - Conduct a Systems & Symbols Audit.
 You need to lift the covers and look deeper into the fabric of the organisation to identify systems and symbols that reinforce either positive or negative behaviours.
 The underlying assumption here is that systems drive behaviour, so this provides valuable insights regarding possible intervention points.
 Questions to consider include:

 - To make sure your head stays connected to your neck and to maintain your morals, understand that it is in the social dimension where it is won or lost.
 The technical elements are usually the easiest aspects and sometimes they are irrelevant on the whole.
 Good social process is something that will carry you a very long way.
-People can deal with many things if they feel that they way they are being treated falls on the right-hand side of the values continua.
+People can deal with many things if they feel that they way they are being treated falls on the left hand side of the values continua.
 If you are leading transformation and don’t live in the future, you are likely to fall short or your intent.
 Behave as if your organisation had already transformed, live the behaviour you feel represent the new.
 That requires self-awareness, self-reflection and a certain level of maturity.
 Of course, you will fail at times but it is important to role model behaviour as people pay more attention to how you behave than what you say, just like your kids.

 - Engage the whole organisation in an ongoing conversation about what the future can be and how to make this happen.
 All the answers for how to create a positive future for your organisations are already contained within it.
 The challenge is how you allow the creativity and ingenuity of your people to get out and get their ideas into action.
 Successful change is co-created, not implemented by edict from the top.
 Take the time to develop a connection with people to understand their needs; the ideas and strategies to meet these needs will flow almost as they had a life of their own once the needs are clear.
 There is a range of helpful techniques for facilitating large groups sessions, for example, World Café or Open Space Technology where good social process is at the centre of the design.